Shlok-Zanwar/ToDo-App/README.md

   * Doing
   * Done

-Uses local storage for details so that all the todos are retained when page reopens.
+The app uses local-storage for storing details so that all the todos are retained when page reopens / reloads. <br />
+You can also Drag and Drop your todo's to the other divisions rather than using the button.